KennethJakobsen/ReCom/README.md

-# ReWork
+# ReCom
-A Reactive Networking library that makes the messaging through TCP easy ReWork is currently in a very early devlopment stage with very limited functionality.
+A Reactive Networking library that makes the messaging through TCP easy ReCom is currently in a very early devlopment stage with very limited functionality.

 ## Getting started
 Getting started is easy, we just need to configure 3 things: